Naryadchikov/CS-E5520-Advanced-Computer-Graphics/README.txt

 After split I calculate SAH score (area of newly formed bounding boxes) of primitives stayed to the left of the split plane and to the right.
 Best SAH score defines which splitIndex I would use for left and right subtrees separation.

-By experiment "MAX_TRIS_PER_LEAF_SAH" constant was selected with value "10".
+By experiment "MAX_TRIS_PER_LEAF_SAH" constant was selected as "10".
 For my hardware it gives best performance.

 Besides SAH, I've implemented ObjectMedian and SpatialMedian split modes.
 Depending on which split mode you pass to "Bvh" class constructor, bounding volume building type would be chosen (switch-case).